6 Best Homeowners Insurance Companies in North Carolina of 2023

 We also appreciate Allstate’s user-friendly website that makes it simple to get coverage and file and track claims.

-Allstate’s average premium in North Carolina is slightly below the state average, coming in at $1,790.
+Allstate’s average premium in North Carolina is slightly below the state average, reaching $1,790.
 You can save by layering multiple discounts.

 Allstate Homeowners Insurance Discounts